EmergingDigitalAcademy/eda-deployment-notes/fly-deploy-postgres.md

 ```

 Ensure that `package.json` is properly configured for `npm start`.
 The `"deploy"` script
-is optional but allows you to run `npm run deploy` may come in handy later.
+is optional but allows you to run `npm run deploy` may come in handy later as it combines two commands.

 ``` json
 ...